ArctosDB/documentation-wiki/_documentation/container.markdown

 -   A ***system*** is critical.
 Scattering some barcodes around and occasionally beeping at them with a scanner does not somehow lead to knowing where things are.
--   Containers should be created (as container type "% label" - currently "container label", "cryovial label", and "specimen label") in large batches, when printed or purchased.
+-   Containers should be created (as container type "% label" - currently "container label", "cryovial label", and "container label") in large batches, when printed or purchased.
 -   Containers should be edited exactly one time, when containers of type "% label" are